ssakrp/python_development/README.md

 # python_development
 I published this project as example of Python development.
+The main idea of the project is development of class, which will describe a graph, and a functional for processing this graph.
+As for me, I had to implement a functional for searching path between two points without visiting center points.
+More information you can find in a file called "information" (RUS), where I published full report about the program.